NFT-DAO/RFC-nft-standard/standard.md

 The "1155" is a CBOR data key and referees to the ERC-1155 standard NFT token specification.
 It is a constant string.

-The "Policy_ID" is the rules for minting and burning of this kind of token.
+The "&lt;Policy_ID&gt;" is the rules for minting and burning of this kind of token.

-"nft0" is a unique name within this set of tokens describing the minted item.
+"&lt;nft0&gt;" is a unique name within this set of tokens describing the minted item.

 "name" is a unique name that more fully describe the NFT.

-"location" is the URI or URL  of a place to get the off-chain storage for the token.
+"location" is the URI or URL  of a location to get the off-chain storage for the token.
 The format of the off chain storage is specified in the next section.

 "hash" is the sha256 hash of the off chain storage.

+"sample_image" is an appropriate sample image ULR for a representative image for this NFT.

 "version" is a version number for this set of tokens and is a reserved constant.
 Tokens can not be named "version."
 Policy_ID can not be "version."